I've treated this cow with penclox after 1st 2nd round still Cme bck with mastitis of penclox do I change the drug to an weaker one such as orbeining

-If after 3 tubes at 24-hour intervals (the standard course of treatment) mastitis is still present, an extended treatment of 4, 5, or 6 syringes at 24-hour intervals may be given, with the on-label withholding periods still applicable.
+If mastitis is still present after 3 tubes at 24-hour intervals (the standard course of treatment), an extended treatment of 4, 5, or 6 syringes at 24-hour intervals may be given, with the on-label withholding periods still applicable.

-penclox contains both penicillin (the same active as is in INTRACILLIN MILKING COW) and cloxacillin (the same active as is in orbenin LA) so a switch to orbenin LA is unlikely to initiate a different response.
+Penclox contains both penicillin (the same active as is in INTRACILLIN MILKING COWS) and cloxacillin. (the same active as is in orbenin LA) So, a switch to orbenin LA is unlikely to initiate a different response.

 Have had a older cow with black mastitis.saught vet advice.
 Cow given antibiotics she lost one quarter but she still milking as a 3 Twitter.